CodeForPhilly/balancer-main/README.md

 Running pgAdmin:
 - The email and password of `pgAdmin` are specified in `balancer-main/docker-compose.yml`
 - The first time you use `pgAdmin` after building the Docker containers you will need to register the server.
-- The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`
+The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`

 ## Architecture

-The Balancer website is a Postgres, Django REST, and React project:
+The Balancer website is a Postgres, Django REST, and React project.
+The source code layout is:

 ![Architecture Drawing](Architecture.png)